tylim88/Firelord/README.md

 Although the wrapper can handle virtually any complex data type, it doesn't mean you should model the data in such a way, especially when dealing with the array.

-When dealing with an array, avoid:

-- array of objects
+When dealing with an array, avoid array of objects
-- array of arrays

 not only data types are hard to query and hard to massage, but they also pose great difficulty to security rule, especially if the permission is relying on the data.

 Use array on primitive data types, or timestamp and geo point(objects that have consistent structure).

-Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in firestore because your data model affects the pricing, firestore incentives you to put more data in the same document, hence you see all kind of array of objects and array of arrays data types.
+Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in firestore because your data model affects the pricing, firestore incentives you to put more data in the same document, hence you see all kind of array of objects types.

-Anyway, do not resort to complex data types easily.
+Anyway, do not resort to array of objects types easily, create a new collection instead.
 Always keep your data type straightforward if possible.

 ### Nested Object